 WE CAN HELP

-Tampa General Hospital’s Children's Hospital provides comprehensive care for gait disorders in children to ensure all kids can put their best foot forward.
-Our pediatric orthopedic specialists evaluate, diagnose, and treat children with all types of gait problems, from habitual toe walking to extensive bone malformations that require surgery.
-TGH’s orthopedic physicians collaborate with physical therapists and utilize the latest advances in physical rehabilitation and surgical care to help each of our young patients improve their musculoskeletal health and achieve a natural walking motion.
+Muma Children's Hospital at TGH provides comprehensive care for gait disorders in children to ensure all kids can put their best foot forward.
+Our pediatric orthopaedic specialists evaluate, diagnose, and treat children with all types of gait problems, from habitual toe walking to extensive bone malformations that require surgery.
+TGH’s orthopaedic physicians collaborate with physical therapists and utilize the latest advances in physical rehabilitation and surgical care to help each of our young patients improve their musculoskeletal health and achieve a natural walking motion.

-Use TGH’s Physician Finder to locate a pediatric orthopedic surgeon who can surgically treat gait disorders.
+Use TGH’s Physician Finder to locate a pediatric orthopaedic surgeon who can surgically treat gait disorders.